AdStack/adstack.github.io/Readme.md

 This is the full source for the public-facing site of AdStack.

-## Build Process
+## Build Process and Development

-Grunt is used to concatenate and minify all JavaScript.
+Grunt is used to concatenate and minify all JavaScript and compile LESS files.
+While developing, use `grunt watch` to let grunt automagically compile production assets when files change.

 ## Styles and Layout

-LESS is used to author CSS files, with the Less2Css Sublime Text 2 plugin.
 The layout uses a custom grid system.